 It was a small town.
 Boredom might not be deadly in those under 25, but it was damn well destructive.

-To give you some idea of the damage possible, the top three entries were "Go to the dollar tree and complain that the prices are too high.
+To give you some idea of the damage possible, the top three entries on this particular page were "Go to the dollar tree and complain that the prices are too high.
+Try to barter.
 Also, pay with pennies.", "Ride on top of car, ie car surfing", and "Climb giant tree by city pool.
 Jump in."
-They had not shared the list with the older members of their family, though Lexi insisted Rick would "totally go for like 90% of them".
+They had not shared the list with the older members of their family, though Lexi insisted Rick and Lily would "totally go for like 90% of them".

 "Sliding down the stairs on the left-over packing boxes?"
 Alexis was already writing it down, certain the others would up vote that.